bbdsoftware/metis-cluster-bootstraps/docs/Getting-Started/setup.md

 kubectl apply -f charts-bootstrap/boostrap.yaml
 ```

-This will intial the bootstrap from the metis crossplane XRD that should now be installed in the cluster in
+This will initialize the bootstrap from the metis crossplane XRD that should now be installed in the cluster in
 step 2